qiao/PathFinding.js/README.md

 var grid = new PF.Grid(5, 3);
 ```

-By default, all the nodes in the grid genereated above will be able to be walked through.
+By default, all the nodes in the grid will be able to be walked through.
 To set whether a node at a given coordinate is walkable or not, use the `setWalkableAt` method.

+For example, to set the node at (0, 1) to be un-walkable, where 0 is the x coordinate (from left to right), and
+1 is the y coordinate (from up to down):

 ```javascript
 grid.setWalkableAt(0, 1, false);
 ```

-The above command will set the node at (0, 1) to be un-walkable, where 0 is the x coordinate(left to right)
-1 is the y coordinate(up to down).

 You may also pass in a matrix while instantiating the `PF.Grid` class.
 It will initiate all the nodes in the grid with the same walkability indicated by the matrix.